-Use this section to change settings that affect how the Editor looks and behaves, like the Editor background color and the Default Zoom used when opening pictures in the Editor.
-Darken area to be cropped sets how strongly the program darkens on-screen the area to be removed during cropping.
+Use this section of the preferences to adjust settings affecting how the Editor looks and behaves, like the Editor background color and the Default Zoom used when opening pictures in the Editor.
+Darken area to be cropped sets how strongly the program darkens (on-screen) the area to be removed during cropping.

-Use Mouse wheel action to set which action the Editor takes when the mouse wheel is rotated: moving among pictures, or changing zoom level.
-When rotating the mouse button, press and hold [Ctrl]to change Zoom level regardless of this setting.
+Use Mouse wheel action to set whether rotating the mouse wheel in the Editor switches to the next/previous picture, or changes the zoom level instead.
+(When in the Editor, hold down [Ctrl]while rotating the mouse wheel to change Zoom level regardless of this setting.)